mohamedtharwat000/eslint-config-flat-recommended/README.md

 ## Usage

-You can use the `recommendedConfig` function to generate an ESLint configuration tailored to your project. the configuration includes rules for JavaScript, TypeScript, React, stylistic, and Prettier.
+You can use the `recommendedConfig` function to generate an ESLint configuration tailored to your project. the configuration includes rules for JavaScript, TypeScript, imports, React, Prettier, and stylistic.

 ### Example